MarcoLotto/ScaenaFramework/README.md

 In Android and IOS the device must be compatible OpenGLES2 or OpenGLES3 (the mayor part of the market devices support this)

 ### Building on Ubuntu (or other distros)
-First you need to need the GL libraries:
+First you need to get the GL libraries:
 ```
 sudo apt-get install freeglut3 freeglut3-dev
 sudo apt-get install libglew-dev